manicholls/lita-api-ai/README.md

 Start your bot up and start talking.

-Based heavily on Lita-ai (thanks Tony)
+Based heavily on Lita-ai (thanks Tom)